 Salt of the earth.
 Best people you could possibly meet.

-Jack and Mary are Chris’s parents and remarkably they agreed to have the festival – which in the first year was just an end-of-year party for Chris and his friends – at their property, near the family home, on the farm.
+Jack and Mary are Chris’s parents and remarkably they agreed to host the thing – which in the first year was just an end-of-year party for Chris and his friends – at their property, near the family home, on the farm.
 What good parents!!
-And here we are, a couple of decades later and Meredith is still going and they are still happy to host the now world-renowned festival, as well as her sister festival, Golden Plains.
-Cripes.

 In 1996 Chris suffered a major life change.